emmanuel-aws-security/aws-security-labs/EC2/EC2-LAB4/LEARNING.md

 - VPNs
 - Internal network routing

+  Instance has no public IP and cannot be reached from the internet, confirming network-level isolation

+  “Although the instance is not publicly reachable, it is not inherently secure.
+If another internal resource is compromised, this instance could still be accessed.”

 ## 🧾 Final Conclusion
 Network design is as important as firewall rules.
 Public exposure should be intentional, not accidental.